 Table 2.
-Availability of substance use treatment and registration requirements for the most suitable sites

-- Ukraine Detoxification with symptomatic treatment followed by: Methadone - zero cost to those willing and registered as PWID • Buprenorphine - zero cost to those willing and registered as PWID however, extremely limited amounts of buprenorphine are available (very limited slots for treatment) Registration is required for PWID Indonesia Detoxification when necessary with symptomatic treatment followed by: • Methadone - zero cost to those willing and registered as PWID • Buprenorphine, which is paid for by the patient No registration is required for PWID Vietnam Detoxification with symptomatic treatment followed by: Methadone - free to those willing and registered as PWID Registration is required for PWID
+Availability of substance use treatment and registration requirements for the most suitable sites Ukraine Detoxification with symptomatic treatment followed by: Methadone - zero cost to those willing and registered as PWID Methadone - zero cost to those withing and registered as P wID Buprenorphine - zero cost to those willing and registered as PWID however, extremely limited amounts of buprenorphine are available (very limited slots for treatment) Registration is required for PWID Indonesia Detoxification when necessary with symptomatic treatment followed by: Methadone - zero cost to those willing and registered as PWID Buprenorphine, which is paid for by the patient No registration is required for PWID Vietnam Detoxification with symptomatic treatment followed by: Methadone - free to those willing and registered as PWID Registration is required for PWID

-Index participants will be HIV-infected PWID (men and women who report injecting drugs at least twice per week for the past three months and report sharing needles, syringes or drug solutions) who have an HIV viral load >1,000 copies/mL at Screening.
+Index participants will be HIV-infected PWID (men and women who report injecting drugs at least 12 times the past three months and six times in the past month and report sharing needles, syringes or drug solutions) who have an HIV viral load \geq 1,000 copies/mL at Screening.
 This may include individuals who report that they are: (a) ART-naïve, (b) ART-exposed but currently off therapy, or (c) on ART.
 The index participants may be recruited using a variety of methods, including referral from HIV-testing sites, community outreach, and personal referrals.
 Five hundred index participants (167 per site) will be enrolled.
 The goal for each site is to enroll at least half ART-naïve index participants.
-A screening ratio of about 4:1 will likely be needed to consent and enroll 167 HIV-infected index participants at each site.
+A screening ratio of more than 4:1 will likely be needed to consent and enroll 167 HIV-infected index participants at each site.

-Each index participant will recruit one to five HIV-uninfected network injection partners using referral identification cards; at least one partner must be enrolled before the index and his/her partner(s) are randomized to the intervention or standard of care arm.
-The first network injection partner enrollment must occur within 30 days after the confirmation of the HIV status of the index participant.
-If the first injection network partner presents to be screened more than 30 days after confirmation of the index participant's HIV status, the index participant may be asked to return for another
+Each index participant will recruit one to five HJV-uninfected network injection partners using referral identification cards; at least one partner must be enrolled before the index and his/her partner(s) are randomized to the intervention or standard of care arm.
+The first network injection partner enrollment must occur within 60 days after the screening blood draw for the index participant.
+If the first injection network partner is not enrolled within 60 days after the index participant's screening blood draw, both the index participant and partner will be asked to return for another Screening visit.
+However, it will not be necessary to repeat HIV testing repeat for any participant whose HIV positive infection status was previously confirmed using two separate samples collected on different days.